 Opening Doors for Youth Aging Out of Foster Care

-The Possibilities Project (TPP) is a groundbreaking, collaborative program developed in 2015 by the Better Housing Coalition (BHC) in partnership with Children’s Home Society of Virginia (CHS).
-TPP provides young people aging out of Virginia’s foster care system with a powerful combination of housing, crucial support services, and counseling so they will be better able to grow into adulthood and reach their fullest potential.
-BHC and CHS accepted a Virginia Housing Award for TPP, for Best Housing Program at the 2016 Governor’s Housing Conference in November 2016.
+My Path Forward (formerly known as The Possibilities Project) is a groundbreaking, collaborative program developed in 2015 by the Better Housing Coalition (BHC) in partnership with Children’s Home Society of Virginia (CHS).
+My Path Forward provides young people aging out of Virginia’s foster care system with a powerful combination of housing, crucial support services, and counseling so they will be better able to grow into adulthood and reach their fullest potential.
+BHC and CHS accepted a Virginia Housing Award for My Path Forward/The Possibilities Project for Best Housing Program at the 2016 Governor’s Housing Conference in November 2016.

-The first young TPP participants moved into their fully furnished apartments at BHC’s Winchester Greens Community in March 2016.
+The first young My Path Forward participants moved into their fully furnished apartments at BHC’s Winchester Greens Community in March 2016.
 Read about it in this Richmond Times-Dispatch article by Sarah Kleiner.

-Virginia is ranked worst of the 50 states for the rate at which teens age out of foster care without being adopted by a permanent family.
+Virginia is ranked among the worst of the 50 states for the rate at which teens age out of foster care without being adopted by a permanent family.

 Every year, about 500 young people “age out” of Virginia’s foster care system without being adopted.
 Often, they are sent into the world with nothing—no reliable housing, no job options, no education, no transportation, no life skills, and no supportive relationships.
 Like most 18-year-olds, they’re not prepared to be fully on their own.
 Yet their challenges are compounded by histories of abuse, abandonment, and instability.
 Watch Amy Lacy’s ABC8 News video “Forgotten Fosters” here: